-Please note these pathways are descriptive rather than prescriptive.
+Below is a suggested curriculum pathways to guide you with your choices.
+These are descriptive rather than prescriptive

 Achieved some grade 4s at GCSE.

-Will have an average point score of 5 or below 5

-Typically, students with this profile will do three subjects, choosing from the courses below:

-- Art

-- Diploma in Criminology

-- Dance BTEC

-- Drama BTEC

-- DT Product Design

-- Financial Studies

-- Film Studies

-- Music Technology

-- Photography

-- Sports BTEC

-Will have an average point score of between 5 and 6

-Students with this profile will do subjects from the list above, and/or those below:

-- Business Studies

-- English Language

-- English Literature

-- French

-- Geography

-- German

-- History

-- Media Studies

-- Music

-- Physical Education

-- Politics

-- Psychology

-- RPE

-- Science BTEC

-- Sociology

-- Spanish

-Will have an average point score of between 6 and 7

-Students with this profile, if they wish to go to university, might be expected to be progressing to a top university.
+Will have an average point score Typically, students with this profile will do three subjects, choosing from the courses below: of 5 Art Diploma in Criminology Dance BTEC Drama BTEC DT Product Design Film Studies Music Technology Photography Sport BTEC Will have an average point score of between 5 and 6 Students with this profile will do subjects from the list above, and/or those below: Business Studies English Language English Literature French Geography German History Media Studies Music Physical Education Politics Psychology RPE Sociology Spanish Will have an average point score of between 6 and 7 Students with this profile, if they wish to go to university, might be expected to be progressing to Russell Group universities.
 They will typically do three 'A' Level subjects, from the lists above, and/or those below.
-They should consider the Extended Project, or Mathematical Studies this if relevant.
+They should consider the Extended Project as an opportunity for stretch and challenge.
 Students who study Psychology, Business and the Sciences are strongly advised to study Mathematical Studies.
-The course (worth one half of an A Level) is designed to support the Mathematical content of these A Level courses.

-- Biology

-- Chemistry

-- Computing

-- Maths

-- Physics

-Curriculum Pathways

-Please note these pathways are descriptive rather than prescriptive.

-Will have an a verage

-point score

-of above 7

-Students with this profile, if they wish to go to university, would be expected to be progressing to a top university, and should consider Oxbridge.

-They can, if they wish, do four subjects (though in some cases the fourth may be Further Maths) from the lists above, and they should strongly consider doing at least two of what used to be called facilitating subjects.

-These students should do the Extended Project if they are not doing four A Levels.
+This one year course (worth one half of an A Level) is designed to support the Mathematical content of these A Level courses.
+Biology Chemistry Computer Science Maths Physics Will have an average point score of above 7 wish to go to university, would be expected oup university and should consider Oxbridge.
+They can, if they wish, do four subjects (though in some cases the fourth may be Further Maths) from the lists above.
+These students should do the Ex Levels tended Project if they are not doing four 'A'